-2014 ended with a succession of interesting and imaginative films hitting both the cinema and TV screens, but non were quite as powerful as neo-noir crime thriller, Nightcrawler.
+2014 ended with a succession of interesting and imaginative films hitting both the cinema and TV screens, but none were quite as powerful as a neo-noir crime thriller, Nightcrawler.

-The film has many strong points, but by far the most compelling is the strength of Gyllenhaals performance, when you reach the half way point. and you forget that you’re watching Jake Gyllenhaal, instead it has become so that you’re watching Lou, the unhinged yet highly motivated psychotic, as he goes from producing poor quality videos that pale in comparison to his rivals, to eclipsing all others, with footage that borders on the illegal and insensitive.
+The film has many strong points, but by far the most compelling is the strength of Gyllenhaals performance when you reach the halfway point. and you forget that you’re watching Jake Gyllenhaal, instead, it has become so that you’re watching Lou, the unhinged yet highly motivated psychotic, as he goes from producing poor quality videos that pale in comparison to his rivals, to eclipse all others, with footage that borders on the illegal and insensitive.

 But it’s not just Jake that makes the film such an interesting film to watch, the supporting cast boasting Rene Russo, the no-nonsense TV producer, Bill Paxton, Lou’s early inspiration & main rival and Riz Ahmed, the practically homeless sidekick of Lou, all of which hold their own throughout, while the director Dan Gilroy did his best to make a beautiful yet gritty film, that falls somewhere between Bullet, Taxi Driver and Drive.

 So if an unsettling yet well written/acted and produced a film about a psychopath that finds his calling exploiting the suffering in the world for financial gain, then this film is right up your street, if not? watch it anyway, you’ll come around.